Weight management · Ozempic, Wegovy, Rybelsus

 Does the GLP1R variant mean I shouldn't take semaglutide?

 No. The variant predicts the size and tilt of the response, not whether the drug will work.
 Most carriers of the Leu7 allele do well on semaglutide and many lose more weight than average.
-The information is most useful for setting expectations and deciding whether a slower titration is appropriate.
+The information is most useful for setting expectations and deciding whether a slower titration makes sense.

 If I'm not losing weight, should I just go up to a higher dose?

-If you tolerate the current dose, dose escalation per the standard schedule is the right next step.
+If you tolerate the current dose, escalating per the standard schedule is the right next step.
 If you're already at the maximum approved dose without effect, switching drug class is a more productive move than pushing the dose further off-label.

 Get Your Report Now